My hCG Diet Experience

 When she told me she wanted to try the hCG diet, I paused before answering.
 I offer the hCG Program for patients interested in kick starting a lifestyle change.
 I’ve seen first hand how successful this program can be, and how good my patients feel afterward, but I also knew how regimented the program is.
 It requires planning, diligence and dedication to be successful.
 Was I ready to, and capable of, making that kind of commitment?
 Despite my trepidation, we set the date.

 This is an important step for any lifestyle change.
 Set the date.
 Also known as setting your intention.
-Giving yourself some time to prepare mentally and emotionally for a change will strengthen your self-efficacy, also known as your belief in your ability to see the change through.
+Give yourself some time to prepare mentally and emotionally for a change; it will strengthen your belief in your ability to see the change through.

 The Skinny On hCG.

-For those of you unfamiliar with the diet, the Supervised Metabolic Weight Loss Program is a medically supervised program involving daily injections of human chorionic gonadotropin (hCG), the pregnancy hormone.
-The injections are paired with a very strict diet.
-The program is typically twenty-six days in length but can extend up to forty-six days for patients needing to lose more than 30 pounds. hCG is reported to help burn ‘mobile fat’, the fat stored around the hips, thighs, belly and upper arms but leaves ‘structural fat’ the fat that protects organs, untouched.
+If you are unfamiliar with the diet, my Supervised Metabolic Weight Loss Program is one of the weight management programs I offer in my practice.
+The first portion of the program involves daily injections of human chorionic gonadotropin (hCG), paired with a very strict diet.
+This part of the program is typically twenty-six days in length but can extend up to forty-six days for patients needing to lose more than 30 pounds. hCG is reported to help you lose ‘mobile fat’, the fat stored around the hips, thighs, belly and upper arms but leaves ‘structural fat’ the fat that protects organs, untouched.
 While maintaining a low-calorie diet with no fat intake, the body is forced to go after ‘mobile fat’ for energy.
 Although hCG is not currently recognized by Health Canada as a weight loss tool, it has been shown to help produce this result for many patients, reducing the feelings of hunger, weakness and irritability normally associated with a low calorie diet.
-You must see your doctor for weekly visits to monitor your progress, and ensure you are staying healthy and feeling well.
+You must see your doctor for weekly visits to monitor your progress to ensure you are staying healthy and feeling well.

 My patients who have completed the program have lost an average of 0.5 – 1 pounds per day.